A to Z of MS

 Laboratory investigations provided evidence that, in addition to its effect on the immune system, fingolimod may have neuroprotective and remyelinating properties in the brain and spinal cord.

-- INFORMS is a phase III double blind study testing whether fingolimod (0.5mg taken daily for three years) is effective in delaying disability progression compared to placebo in 951 people with primary progressive MS. The study is due to finish in September 2014.
+- INFORMS was a phase III double blind study testing whether fingolimod (0.5mg taken daily for three years) was effective in delaying disability progression compared to placebo in 951 people with primary progressive MS. The initial results, announced in December 2014, showed that fingolimod was no more effective than placebo.

 National Institute for Health and Clinical Excellence (NICE).